tamer98/Path_Finder_Ai/README.md

 # Smart Path Finder

 The website offers a unique travel planning experience, allowing users to explore three daily routes in a chosen country.
 The home page features a menu with links to three pages, each representing a different travel route displayed on a map, utilizing the Leaflet library.
-Users can customize their itineraries by selecting the country and type of trip (on foot, by car, or by bike).
+Users can customize their routes by selecting the country and type of trip (on foot, by car, or by bike).
 Each route page includes an AI-generated image from DALL-E 2.
 Route selections and generated images are saved in the database for future reference.

 ## Tech Stack